Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 In the phone call, Buster is heard acknowledging that his father has done “illegal s***” as they discuss a search warrant that he believes was improperly served on Mr Murdaugh while he was behind bars.

-“Well, I think it does matter, man… I mean, something’s got to give,” he says.
+“Well, I think it does matter, man… I mean, something’s got to give,” he says in the call.

 “I understand that you’ve done illegal s***.
 But it doesn’t mean you can just, you know, turn a cold shoulder to the laws of the United States.”